 Vaporfection was created by Amir Yomtov in 2006.
 In 2011, the company was purchased by entrepreneur Herb Postma.
 Mr. Postma continues to manage Vaporfection and notes that under Medbox, Vaporfection revenues are projected to exceed $4 million in 12 months.
 All this sound rosy, but not to the feds.

 After all, legal dispensaries are still labeled as drug traffickers under federal law, and that creates big tax problems.
 Section 280E of the tax code denies tax deductions for any business trafficking in controlled substances.
-The IRS says it must enforce Section 280EYet the U.S. Tax Court has opened the door a crack by allowing dispensaries to deduct other expenses distinct from dispensing marijuana.
+The IRS says it must enforce Section 280E.
+Yet the U.S. Tax Court has opened the door a crack by allowing dispensaries to deduct other expenses distinct from dispensing marijuana.
 See Californians Helping to Alleviate Medical Problems Inc. v.
-Commissioner
+Commissioner.

 If a dispensary sells marijuana and operates the separate business of care-giving, the care-giving expenses are deductible.
 Some expenses might relate to both.
 If only 10% of the premises are used to dispense marijuana, 90% of the rent is deductible.
 But good record-keeping is essential.
-See Medical Marijuana Dispensaries Persist Despite Tax Obstacles
+See Medical Marijuana Dispensaries Persist Despite Tax Obstacles.

 But even good records won’t make vaporizers or drug paraphernalia deductible.
 In Olive v.
 Commissioner, Martin Olive sold medical marijuana at the Vapor Room, where he used vaporizers so patients didn’t have to smoke.
 However, with only one business, Section 280E precluded Olive’s deductions.